mmariscalg/jenkins-test-failure-magnifier/README.md

   - Option to hide jobs finished successfully.
   - Option to show as success the jobs run from a branch different to Master branch.
   - Filter by Group/Job name
+  - Navigation between folders to show jobs inside them
+  - Option to send emails when a job crashes ("Job Direct Mail Plugin" is required to be installed)
   ![Features](doc/img.png)

 # Installation